What are Preppers Prepping For?

 Sickness

-When you get sick, you may be out of work for a couple of days or even a week or longer.
-If you aren’t fortunate enough to have any sick time, this means it comes out of your paycheck.
-Many of us live paycheck to paycheck, so missing a week’s worth of pay could prompt the decision of buying food or paying the rent.
-A prepper is prepared for this and has extra food storage saved up so they don’t have to make that decision.
+When you get sick, you may be out of work for several days or weeks.
+It comes out of your paycheck if you aren’t fortunate enough to have any sick time.
+Many of us live paycheck to paycheck, so missing a week’s pay could prompt the decision to buy food or pay the rent.
+A prepper is prepared for this and has saved extra food storage, so they don’t have to make that decision.

 Job Loss

-As we have seen with this pandemic, many people were laid off or lost their job because their employer went out of business.
-Unemployment ran out quickly and typically unemployment doesn’t cover all the bills.
-Preppers know it can take about 2 months or longer to get a job and start getting paid.
+As we have seen with a former pandemic, many people were laid off or lost their jobs because their employer went out of business.
+Unemployment ran out quickly, and typically, unemployment doesn’t cover all the bills.
+Preppers know it can take about two months or longer to get a job and start getting paid.
 Thus, they have food and savings that will last them for at least 2 to 3 months during that job loss period.

 Pandemics

 We were prepared for this!
 Did we know it was coming?
-No, but we had food, water, OTC medications, and we could go to the store minimally.
-When there was no TP, we had storage so we didn’t need to buy any.
-Pandemics can wreak havoc, causing shortages of everything we seem to need each day, but preppers prepare for this.
+No, but we had food, water, and OTC medications and could go to the store minimally.
+When there was no TP, we had storage, so we didn’t need to buy anything.
+Pandemics can wreak havoc, causing shortages of everything we need daily, but preppers prepare for this.

 Civil Unrest

-We have also seen this in 2020.
-Stores were looted, there were riots in the streets.
-Not only is it unsafe to go out to the store during these times, but when there’s looting, many times there isn’t anything left to buy in your favorite store.
-Not only are preppers prepared with food and water, but they are prepared to protect their families, their homes, and their storage.
+We also saw this in 2020.
+Stores were looted, and there were riots in the streets.
+Not only is it unsafe to go to the store during these times, but when there’s looting, many times, there isn’t anything left to buy in your favorite store.
+Not only are preppers prepared with food and water, but they are also prepared to protect their families, their homes, and their storage.

 Tight Times

-We’ve all had tough times where the money is just tight.
-Maybe you have an unexpected bill, the car breaks down, or your pipes burst.
+We’ve all had tough times when money was tight.
+Maybe you had an unexpected bill, your car broke down, or your pipes burst.
 Preppers are preparing for these times when they may not have the money to go grocery shopping.
 Since they already have what they need, there is no need to worry nearly as much.

 Fires

-You may not know when there will be a house fire, but you can be prepared for one.
-Make sure you are practicing fire drills with your family and know where to meet.
-If you live in an area of dry trees or brush you are especially subject to wildfires.
-Plan ahead to either bug in, or if directed, to bug out.
+You may not know when a house will fire, but you can be prepared for one.
+Ensure you practice fire drills with your family and know where to meet.
+If you live in an area with dry trees or brush, you are especially susceptible to wildfires.
+Plan ahead to either bug in or, if directed, bug out.

 Are You Ready to Be Prepared?

 1. Extra canned goods.
-You can start with just 1 extra can a week.
+You can start with just one extra can a week.

 2. Water.
-You will want to have at least 1 gallon of water per person per day stored (1 gallon will last 1 person 1 day).
+You will want to store at least 4 gallons of water per person per day.

 3. Toilet paper.
 Grab an extra package of toilet paper each time you buy it.